w460229957/PE4/README.md

 # PE4
 Tic tac games
 I couldn't find a person to work with me.
-So I decided to register another account for thsi programming exercies.
+So I decided to register another account for this programming exercies.
 P1:Zhengyuan Zhang
-P2:Zhengyuan Zhang
+P2:Zhengyuan Zhang(Fakezhang521)

 Addition problems:Because I am working solely, I haven't met merge conflicts.
 However, I know how to solve merge conflicts.
 The basci step is to remove those additioanl information like "Head>>>>>" and to choose the part of code I want to keep.